vanus-labs/docs/user-manual/getting-started/install/minikube.md

 order: 0
 ---

-# Use minikube install vanus
+# Use minikube to install Vanus

 ## Prerequisites